bitwarden/contributing-docs/docs/architecture/adr/0022-server-authorization.md

 This logic is spread throughout controllers in the API layer, JWT claims accessed via `CurrentContext`, the core service layer, and database queries.
-This lacks standardization and makes it difficult to understand and audit access control logic on any particular controller endpoint.
+This lacks standardization and makes it difficult to understand and audit authorization logic.

 ### Requirements